 When you look at an item that needs to be filed what’s the first file name that comes to mind when you see that item?

-Use that file name to create the hanging file for that item and any items that are closely related to it!
+Use that file name to create the hanging folder for that item and any items that are closely related to it!

-Learn more about creating intuitive file names and a system that uses this approach in this post: How to Construct a Filing System That Works for You.
+Learn more about creating intuitive file names in this post: How to Construct a Filing System That Works for You.

 Going Paperless and Storing Files Digitally